How to Become an Applied Behavior Analyst in Connecticut

 Keep Your Behavior Analyst License Current in Connecticut

-Like both the BACB and other states that license behavior analysts, Connecticut requires that you periodically renew that credential.
+Like both the BACB and other states that license behavior analysts, Connecticut requires that you periodically renew your credential.

 That happens each year, in the month of your birth.
 You should receive notice approximately 60 days before expiration.

-Continuing education requirements for rental are light.
-During your first renewal period, you must complete at least two hours of training that has been approved by the Connecticut Association for Behavior Analysis or a hospital or regionally accredited college or university in screening for PTSD, suicide risk, depression, and suicide prevention training.
-You’ll need to refresh that CE at least once every six years thereafter to keep your license.
+Continuing education requirements for renewal are light.
+During your first renewal period, you must complete at least two hours of training approved by the Connecticut Association for Behavior Analysis or a hospital or regionally accredited college or university, covering screening for PTSD, suicide risk, depression, and suicide prevention.
+You’ll need to refresh that CE at least once every six years thereafter.

 The fee for renewal is $175.
-If you allow your license to lapse for a period of more than five years, you may need to undergo refresher training to get it back.
-License reinstatement costs the same as initially applying, $350.
+If you allow your license to lapse for more than five years, you may need to undergo refresher training to get it back.
+License reinstatement costs the same as initially applying: $350.

 FIND SCHOOLS